Ceramic science and engineering

 Learning Objectives

-- Explain the crystal structure of ceramic materials
+- Describe the crystal structures of ceramic materials and their effect on properties

-- Find and analyze the phase diagrams of ceramic materials
+- Analyze the phase diagrams of ceramic materials

 - Select a ceramic material for an industrial application